code-philia/arc-bench-website/README.md

 model's `OPENAI_API_KEY`, `OPENAI_BASE_URL`, and `MODEL`; the visual provider settings are shared by all runs, and `ARC_DEBUG` is always `1`.
 The same YAML also contains `environment.ARCBENCH_RUNNER_DNS_SERVERS` for Docker runner DNS.
-The backend no longer loads `.env`; after migrating these values, it is not needed for local backend execution.

 ### 2. Build the runner image